Writing great content is often not enough.

 You can always delete these updates to your Fan Page after a while, especially if they’re not delivering the kind of results you’re after.

-Because social media is a busy world, not everyone is going to see your content the first time you post it.
+Because the realm of a social media platform is a busy world, not everyone is going to see your content promotion the first time you post it.

 As a result, you may want to post the same piece of content more than once.